How Can I Introduce My Puppy To New People Safely?

 Ensure fair and safe play

 While playdates can be a great opportunity for your puppy to socialize and have fun, it is essential to ensure that play remains fair and safe.
 Keep an eye on the interaction between the dogs and intervene if any behavior becomes too rough or aggressive.
-Allow breaks during play to ensure that neither dog gets overly excited or tired.
+Allow breaks during play to ensure that neither gets overly excited or tired.
 Provide toys or engaging activities to keep playtime stimulating and prevent any potential conflicts.
 Your role as a supervisor is to ensure that play remains positive and that both dogs feel comfortable during the interaction.

 Intervene if necessary